 Suora F/X Feature highlights and specifications

 The Suora F/X comes is available in two different models: one based on Cherry MX Brown mechanical switches, and the other based on Cherry MX Blue mechanical switches.
 Both are common and popular switches for mechanical gaming keyboards.
 Sooper Sekrit Smite Code March 17 2017: APFD572799DF70214

-If you’re not familiar with the switch types, know that both Brown and Blue switches both provide a firm, tactile feel.
-Cherry MX brown switches are moderately noisy but don’t “click” when they are pressed.
-Cherry MX Blue switches make an audible “click” when they are pressed, and this is either highly satisfying (especially for typists) or maddening (for anyone else) depending on your preference.
+If you’re not familiar with the switch types, know that both Cherry MX Brown and Blue switches both provide a firm, tactile feel.
+The Suora uses Cherry MX “brown-like” switches by TTC that are moderately noisy but don’t “click” when they are pressed.

 The Suroa F/X review unit came with Cherry MX Brown switches, which generally speaking are my second favorite switch type.